Oignies and Courrières massacre: Background

 In response to the German invasion of Poland, France and the United Kingdom declared war on Nazi Germany in September 1939.
 The Polish campaign was accompanied by widespread atrocities against civilians including numerous large-scale massacres of civilians including both ethnic Poles and Jews.

-After a period of relatively inaction on the Western Front, German forces launched a major offensive against France on 10 May 1940 with a simultaneous attack through neutral Belgium, Luxembourg, and the Netherlands.
+After a period of relative inaction on the Western Front, German forces launched a major offensive against France on 10 May 1940 with a simultaneous attack through neutral Belgium, Luxembourg, and the Netherlands.
 French forces supported by the small British Expeditionary Force (BEF) surged into Northern and Central Belgium as prescribed by the Dyle Plan to halt the German advance.
-Although fighting some successful engagements, they were soon outflanked as a result of an unexpected German breakthrough to the south and forced to retreat westerwards back into France.
+Although fighting some successful engagements, they were soon outflanked as a result of an unexpected German breakthrough to the south and forced to retreat westwards back into France.
 As early as 21 May, German forces reached the North Sea coast near Abbeville cutting off a large proportion of French, British, and Belgian forces in a shrinking pocket along the coast.
 On the southern side of the pocket, German forces began to push north-eastwards towards the major city of Lille through the region around the towns of Arras, Lens, Béthune, and Douai.

 Courrières and Oignies were two small towns situated in the important coal mining basin approximately 20 km south-east of Lille.
 A short distance apart, they were separated by the Deûle canal with Oignies on its western bank and Courrières a short distance on the east.
 (Note: Courrières was best known in France at the time as the location of a massive 1906 mining disaster in which 1,200 miners had been killed.)
 The coal mining industry had drawn on immigrant workers in the interwar period including from Poland and French Algeria.